PRESIDENT & DIRECTOR

 PRAIRIE ORGANIC GRAIN INITIATIVE PROGRAM DIRECTOR

 Long before Karen experienced her professional success in agriculture, she was a farm girl.
-At age of 10 she had her first job, helping her dad load cattle on the farm where she was raised.
-Like many children of rural Alberta, she was involved in 4-H and public speaking.
-Karen won many award trips and scholarships, which inspired her to obtain a degree in Agricultural Economics from the University of Alberta.
-Karen has spent time working in various roles in agriculture: Alberta Program & Policy Manager with Western Canadian Wheat Growers, Member Relations with United Grain Growers, and Marketing and Trade Officer with Agriculture Canada.
+At the age of 10, she had her first job helping her dad load cattle on the farm where she was raised.
+Like many children in rural Alberta, she was involved in 4-H and public speaking.
+Karen won many trips and scholarships, which inspired her to obtain a degree in Agricultural Economics from the University of Alberta and, more recently, she is working toward a mini-MBA from McGill University.

 PRAIRIE ORGANIC GRAIN INITIATIVE OPTIMIZATION STREAM COORDINATOR

 Iris is very excited to be joining the team at Organic Alberta and jumping into the world of organic agriculture.
 While completing an Ecology degree at the University of Toronto, she became very interested in agroecosystems.
 She spent a summer at the OACC in Truro, Nova Scotia getting introduced to the world of organic agriculture before travelling to the University of Manitoba to do her Masters degree with Dr. Martin Entz, studying reducing tillage in organic systems.
 After finishing her masters, she continued working with Dr. Entz on the organic wheat and oat breeding programs and the participatory plant breeding program.
 She also worked with Dr. Yvonne Lawley, also at the U of M, on both conventional and organic agronomy research, working with a range of crops.